-According to Chomsky hierarchy, grammars are divided of 4 types:
+According to Chomsky hierarchy, grammar is divided into 4 types as follows:

 Type 0: Unrestricted Grammar:

-Type-0 grammars include all formal grammars.
-Type 0 grammar language are recognized by turing machine.
+Type-0 grammars include all formal grammar.
+Type 0 grammar languages are recognized by turing machine.
 These languages are also known as the Recursively Enumerable languages.

 V : Variables